Project-nab/discovery-service/README.md

 * eureka.client.service-url.defaultZone: config to connect to our Discovery service
 * spring.redis.host and spring.redis.port: config to connect to Redis server.
 Which will storage cache.
 * spring.zipkin.baseUrl: config to send log tracing to zipkin
 * okta.oauth2.issuer: config to connect to our okta service for identity user.
+We will use bearer token to identity user.

 ### Unit test